Updated: Dec 15, 2019

-It was October 31st, just a few days ago, and I found myself on the side of the road, in my car, sobbing on the phone with my husband because I crumpled during my workout that morning.
-I know, not what you might have expected me to write, but I literally crumpled to the floor in the middle of a basic core stabilizing exercise because of intense pain.
-It was a new routine I was exploring not only for my health but for the possibility of helping future students.
-I lifted my right arm and left leg, took a breath, and I could feel tears welling up as the skin on my body wanted to rip open due to severe tightness.
-I tried pushing through with a deeper breath when suddenly my knee and hand turned to jello and I folded into a ball on the floor.
+It was October 31, 2016, and I found myself on the side of the road, in my car, sobbing on the phone with my husband because I crumpled during my workout that morning.
+I was working out with a personal trainer and I literally crumpled to the floor in the middle of a basic core stabilizing exercise because of intense pain.
+I was exploring a new routine.
+As I lifted my right arm and left leg, I could feel tears welling up as the skin on my body wanted to rip open due to severe tightness.
+I tried pushing through with deeper breaths when suddenly my knee and hand turned to jello and I folded into a ball on the floor.
 I finished my session with slow, deliberate movements, and bottled up my tears until I was safely alone in my car.

 "Why am I so weak?
 Why can't I just do physical activities like everyone else?
 Why is my body feeling inflamed?
 Why can't I be stronger?"
 My husband listened as I went through my list of why's.
 After some time, his voice broke through my sobs and softly said, "What have you learned up until now?"
 His question shined directly through to my heart; like someone turning on the light after a bad dream.